 Decorating a kitchen is slightly different from decorating the other rooms of the home.
 Countertops need to be relatively clear, walls should not be cluttered with paraphernalia and the overall impression of the space needs to be one of cleanliness.

 Since all decorators know that clutter diminishes the neatness of a room, it is important to control the amount of accent pieces in the kitchen.
-Some great places to include the rooms theme are in the kitchen towels, wall border, window curtains, and on the tile back splash.
+Some great places to include the rooms theme are in the kitchen towels, wall border, window curtains, and on the back splash.

 Kitchen towels can be found in both solid colors and patterns to match just about any common kitchen theme.
 Wall borders, whether they are applied close to the ceiling or at a mid-wall height, can also draw the theme into the room.

 Choose window curtains that are either a solid color from the rooms theme, or a pattern that includes the use of the theme.
+Another nice touch is to add chair rails and/or crown molding.

 For back splashes, consider putting vinyl decals on tiles around the room to create the feel that is being sought.
 Never underestimate the power of a few well-placed pieces to draw a rooms theme together.
 There does not need to be a lot of pattern or design, if the main colors interconnect and complement one another.